 Recovery rate, commonly used in credit risk management, refers to the amount recovered when a loan defaults.
-In other words, recovery rate is the amount, expressed as a percentage, recovered from a loan that is unable to settle the full outstanding amount.
+In other words, the recovery rate is the amount, expressed as a percentage, recovered from a loan when the borrower is unable to settle the full outstanding amount.
 A higher rate is always desirable.
 Although the rate is typically used for debt defaults, it can also be used for account receivables defaults.

 Formula for Recovery Rate

-- Amount Recovered is the dollar amount that the issuer received over the period of the loan.
+Amount Recovered is the dollar amount that the issuer receives over the period of the loan.

 Factors that Affect the Recovery Rate